Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

-- have no desire to attend university and are already working in a business organisation, wanting to progress up the ladder
+- have no desire to attend university and are already working in a business organisation, wanting to progress further in your business career

-- wish to pursue a career in business as soon as possible.
+- want to aspire to a career in business as soon as possible.

 1. Understand the key terms and concepts in marketing